 The legal framework for product liability in Thailand.
-Prepared in association with Tilleke & Gibbins, a leading law firm in Thailand, this is an extract from The Pharma Legal Handbook: Thailand, available to purchase here for USD 99.
+Prepared in association with Tilleke & Gibbins, a leading law firm in Thailand, this is an extract from The Pharma Legal Handbook: Thailand, available to purchase here for GBP 75.

 1. What types of liability are recognized in your jurisdiction?

 For consumer goods, the Consumer Protection Act and the Unsafe Goods Liability Act limit the seller’s ability to exclude civil liability arising from a product being sold.
-If the product is admitted to be unsafe, then the seller shall be strictly liable regardless of whether such unsafety was caused by the seller’s negligence or by intentional action.
+If it has been established that the product is unsafe, then the seller shall be strictly liable regardless of whether such unsafety was caused by the seller’s negligence or by intentional action or omission.

 Specifically, in the context of medical products, the Drug Act and the Medical Device Act set criminal liabilities for selling fake or substandard products, among others.
 Administrative sanctions, including suspension or termination of a business operation permit, apply as well.